 This soundbar doesn't support Atmos content.

 The Polk Audio SIGNA S2 has limited sound enhancement features.
 It lacks room correction, so it might sound differently depending on your room.
 On the upside, it does have a dialogue enhancement to make voices clearer, and it also has a night mode to uniformize the noise from different types of content.
 There are also a few EQ presets for movies and music.
+If you would prefer a bar with more features and a built-in EQ, check out the 2020 Samsung HW-T550 instead.

 This soundbar has fairly limited inputs.
 It only has a single HDMI ARC port, an optical input, and a typical 3.5mm audio jack.